Cody-j-w/atlas-web_back_end/README.md

 ## MysQL Advanced

 A collection of scripts demonstrating different ways of reading, writing, and compiling data in MySQL - from basic INSERT commands to prepared statements and views

+## Node JS

+A collection of demonstrations of Node JS's capabilities as a web server - whether on its own, or using middleware like Express